-- Cross the picnic area to the NT Café, and exit from its car park by a wide grassy track (the former A3).
-Follow the footpath marked “GW” [!] nearest to the left-hand side of the Devil’s Punch Bowl Hotel, by a footpath sign, your direction due south.
-Ignore the more obvious – also signposted “GW” – path to your left.
+- Cross the picnic area to the NT Café, and exit from its car park by tarmac track (the former A3).
+Head half right towards the Devil's Punch Bowl Hotel, and take the footpath [!] nearest to the left-hand side of the hotel, marked by a footpath sign with "GW" markings.

 - Follow this broad and often muddy path and in 80 metres, at the end of the fence on your right-hand side, bend left with the main path and stay on it, ignoring all ways off.
 Continue due south, parallel to the back gardens away to your right-hand side, gently downhill, just inside woods.

 - In 250 metres you pass the entrance gate to The Shieling on your right-hand side and ignore a path to the left, to follow the direction of the Greensand Way (GW) arrow on the footpath post, and go straight on downhill, your direction 130°.

 - In 80 metres you go through a wooden swing gate and in 110 metres, as you come out to open heathland on your left-hand side, you are joined by a path from behind on your left.
 Here bear right, to follow the direction of the blue arrow on a footpath post, gently downhill, on a bearing of 190°.

 - In 200 metres you come to crosspaths, with a footpath post on your left and with a wooden swing gate and a fieldgate on your right-hand side.
 Follow the GW arrow straight on, first steadily uphill, then more steeply, on a sandy path, through light woodland, your direction 170°.